msfukui/docker-loginex/README.md

 `docker-loginex` is a Docker CLI plugins for slightly extending `docker login` command.

+Read the .netrc and uses that information to log in, if there is an entry corresponding to the specified server.

+If the entry for the specified server does not exist, it returns an error and exits.

 See https://github.com/docker/cli/issues/1534 for the Docker CLI plugins.

 ## How-to-use